Pluteus cervinus Fawn Pluteus Shipley Country Park,

 greyish/yellow, quite broad, blackening when bruised.
 In groups

 on lawns, grass verges and pastures.
-Late Summer-Autumn.
-Inedible
+Late Summer-Autumn

 Hygrocybe conica Letham Grange, Angus, Scotland, (August